-This part of the trail is amazing as you enter a large meadow with daunting peaks above you and a bubbling creek running down the middle.
+This part of the trail is fantastic as you enter a large meadow with daunting peaks above you and a bubbling creek running down the middle.

 We went during the fall, which is why the colors were so amazing in their orange and golds.

 Crossing the stream, you will be heading up on a bunch of switchbacks for the next 3/4ths of a mile.

 This is where the trail starts to get hard as you just keep going up and up until you reach right around 11,000 feet.

 At 11,000 feet the trail flattens out, and you enter Sam Mack Meadow.
 Sam Mack Meadow is a pristine high altitude meadow with large granite rocks, foliage and a creek running down the middle.
 This is an excellent place for a break as you filter water and take in the surrounding landscape.

 From here the trail gets tough.
 You will be leaving the meadow and heading up more switchbacks that are less and less maintained, which means that the trail has large uneven rocks in it that slow your pace.

 Eventually, you will reach a vista point that looks down on lakes 1-3 with 4-7 being able to be seen out in the distance as well.

 The trail then continues its upward trajectory as it climbs more and more switchbacks till you are at around 11,700 feet.

 At this elevation the trail officially “ends” and you will be doing about a half mile of tough, class three scrambling up a talus slope before you can see the glacier.